Curriculum and Instruction

 Maria Flanagan [Parent]

 The migration to virtual learning should not be pursued as a means of replicating the face-to-face classroom experience, but utilizing technology to enhance the classroom experience.
-Maximizing virtual instruction requires managing the online classroom with similar classroom management practices utilized in face-to-face instruction.
+Maximizing virtual instruction requires managing the online classroom with similar classroom management practices utilized in face-to-face instruction such as:

 Effective virtual instruction incorporates live online lectures, step-by-step guidance across any instructional topic, incorporating print and electronic materials, self-assessments, expository and narrative writing, videos, supplemental materials, and small group discussions.
 The University of Nevada, Reno Department of Teaching & Learning Technologies provides a comprehensive overview of “Teaching with Zoom” and provides references to helpful print materials.